rayleizhu/plcc/README.md

 mkdir -p data/output/pcd_patches data/input
 ```

 Then you can start rviz to select point cloud patches.
+Note that,
-Note that, if you want reset patch count which is set for csv file name generation, you need to restart rviz.
+1. if you want reset patch count which is set for csv file name generation, you need to restart rviz.
+2. there may be confilct between conda envs and ros envs, you may need to deactivate conda envs before you run rviz.

 ### use python scripts to solve transformation